Nury Turkel: Policy Advocacy

-In May 2009, he defended a group of seventeen Uyghurs who were held in Guantánamo Bay since 2002.
+In May 2009, he defended a group of 17 Uyghurs who had been held in Guantánamo Bay since 2002.
 He wrote that Uyghurs have faced discrimination and are not a threat to U.S. communities.

-In July 2009, after July 2009 Ürümqi riots, he condemned alleged Chinese oppression of Uyghurs in Ürümqi, he said that, "the Uyghurs literally lost anything that they had, even their native language and their own cultural heritage that they had been proudly adhering to.
-The economic pressure, social pressure, political pressure made the Uyghurs feel they had been suffocated by the communist regime.’’
+After the July 2009 Ürümqi riots, he condemned alleged Chinese oppression of Uyghurs in Ürümqi, saying that "the Uyghurs literally lost anything that they had, even their native language and their own cultural heritage that they had been proudly adhering to.